tinahbu/ml_notes/algorithms/feature_engineering.md

 ## Feature Selection

 - benefits
-    - smaller dimensionality
+    - escape curse of dimensionality
     - faster model training
     - reduces the model complexity, easier to interpret
+    - occam's razor: we like simple and explainable models
-    - improves the accuracy
+    - improves the accuracy: garbage in garbage out
     - reduces overfitting
 - what features & why
 - any situations this feature will not reflect my desired outcome?

 ### Filter Methods

+specify some metric and filter features

 considers the relationship between features and the target variable to compute the importance of features